graze/transient-fault-handler/README.md

 ## Usage

-The transient fault handler takes a detection strategy and a retry strategy.
+The transient fault handler takes two detection strategies and a retry strategy.
+The builder can be used to quickly create a handler.

 ``` php
 $task = function () {